alexbabits/damn-vulnerable-defi-ctfs/README.md

 ## #8 Puppet
 - Preface: Currently working but had to add `stateMutability: view` to all the functions in `UniswapV1Exchange.json` and `UniswapV1Factory.json`.
-- Goal: Lending pool where users can borrow DVT.
+- Description/Goal: Lending pool where users can borrow DVT.
 First need to deposit 2x the borrow amount in ETH as collateral.
 The pool has 100k DVT in liquidity.
 There is a DEX (Uniswap V1) with 10 ETH and 10 DVT in liquidity.
 Take all the tokens from the pool.
 You start with 25 ETH and 1000 DVT.
 - Resources: https://www.youtube.com/watch?v=7pf3COTx708, https://github.com/zach030/damnvulnerabledefi-foundry, https://docs.uniswap.org/contracts/v1/reference/exchange, https://book.getfoundry.sh/cheatcodes/sign
 - Topics: DEXs & LPs & oracles
 - Methodology: